-Returning Unsuitable Christmas Purchases
+Returning unsuitable Christmas purchases

-The answer is that retailers are not required by law to give you your money back if you simply don’t want the goods – they sold the items in good faith and it is not their fault that you don’t want them.
+The answer is that retailers are not obliged by law to give you your money back if you simply don’t want the goods – they sold the items in good faith and it is not their fault that you don’t want them.
 However, many shops will refund or give credit notes to customers.
-Here are the Isle of Man Office of Fair Trading’s top tips on returning unsuitable goods after Christmas:
+Here are the Isle of Man Office of Fair Trading’s top tips on returning unsuitable goods after Christmas:-

 - Go back to the shop as soon as possible, but NOT on the day they start their “sale”!